knouse1344/fbdc-react-vocalize/README.md

 ## Technical Details

 Vocalize is built using several technologies, but core is the React js library and node.js.
-This project is built from a foundational react codebase that may be accessed here:  https://github.com/facebookincubator/create-react-app

-Natural language processing makes use of several tools including but not limited to Microsoft Bing Speech API and IBM Watson.
+Natural language processing makes use of several tools including but not limited to Microsoft Bing Speech API and IBM Watson speech-to-text, text-to-speech, and conversation.

 The application front-end is built in [Bootstrap](https://getbootstrap.com/), [React](https://reactjs.org/), HTML, CSS, Javascript.

 The web application is deployed onto Heroku servers.
 There is a second "background app" that makes this tool run effectively, it is a Ruby on Rails "vocalize" app that is also hosted on heroku.
-This "background app" is only necessary for creating/accessing a Database (postgres) and routing APIs for Vocalize.
-You may be asking yourself at this point, "why would you do that?"
+This "background app" is only necessary for creating/accessing a Database (postgresql) and routing APIs for Vocalize.
+If you have even modest development experience, you may be asking yourself, "why would he do that?"
 That is a good question.
-If I were a good developer who could properly code a backend in node.js, then I suppose the Rails app would be pointless.
+If I were a good developer who could properly code a backend in node.js, then I suppose the Rails app would be unnecessary.

 ## Feedback / Questions